uniqush/uniqush-push/README.md

 - A: We are trying to make it easier. `uniqush-push` provides RESTful APIs.
 In other words, you talk with `uniqush-push` through HTTP protocol.
 As long as there's an HTTP client library for your language, you can use it and talk with `uniqush-push`.
-For details about the our RESTful APIs, see [our API documentation](http://uniqush.org/documentation/usage.html).
+For details about our RESTful APIs, see [our API documentation](http://uniqush.org/documentation/usage.html).

 - Q: Then that's cool.
 But I noticed that you are using [Go](http://golang.org) programming language.
 Do I need to install [Go](http://golang.org) compiler and other stuff to run `uniqush-push`?